-In addition to the responsibilities listed in the Class Officer Handbook (available at alumnae.mtholyoke.edu/ volunteers/class-roles-responsibilities):
+In addition to the responsibilities listed in the Class Officer Handbook:

-- Planning Responsibilities - Makes sure a reunion chair is in place at least two years prior to the reunion (if the class did not vote in a reunion chair at its last reunion).
-The class president can search for potential candidates by requesting a class volunteer list (alumnae .mtholyoke .edu/info-request). - Attends the Reunion Planning Workshop that takes place in the fall eight months prior to the reunion. - Works with the reunion chair and co-authors the reunion letters if needed. - Supports the reunion chair, head class agent, and reunion team as needed. - Keeps track of addresses for class honoraries and invites honoraries to the class social hour and dinner. - Informs the class treasurer of reunion-related duties; makes sure that the treasurer provides the president with the checkbook for reunion if the treasurer is not attending.
-The class president should have check-signing authority. - Completes an evaluation form following Reunion for the Alumnae Association. - Responsibilities at Reunion - Attends the meeting of class presidents and reunion chairs during the reunion weekend (date and time will be announced in a reunion planning memo). - Acts as marshal for the class in the alumnae parade and informs the class of the parade route and alternate plans in case of rain.
+- Planning Responsibilities: - Makes sure a reunion chair is in place at least two years prior to the reunion (if the class did not vote in a reunion chair at its last reunion).
+The class president can search for potential candidates in the Volunteer Hub. - Attends the Reunion Planning Workshop that takes place in late August, nine months prior to Reunion. - Works with the reunion chair and co-authors the reunion letters if needed. - Supports the reunion chair, head class agent, and reunion team as needed. - Keeps track of addresses for class honoraries and invites honoraries to the class social hour and dinner. - Informs the class treasurer of reunion-related duties; makes sure that the treasurer provides the president with the checkbook for reunion if the treasurer is not attending.
+The class president should have check-signing authority. - Completes an evaluation form following Reunion for the Alumnae Association. - Responsibilities at Reunion: - Attends the meeting of class presidents and reunion chairs during the reunion weekend (date and time will be announced in a reunion planning memo).

+- O Acts as marshal for the class in the alums parade and informs the class of the parade route and alternate plans in case of rain.
 Assists with lining up class members for the parade and carries the class banner.
-In the ten-year reunion class, is head marshal for the entire parade (a substitute marshal is needed to lead the class). - Presides over the class meeting at Reunion.
+In the 10-year reunion class, is head marshal for the entire parade (a substitute marshal is needed to lead the class). - Presides over the class meeting at Reunion.
 Be sure to include discussions about any changes to the class bylaws that need to be voted on.
-At your forty-fifth reunion include on your agenda a discussion about the connection class chair position. - Prior to Reunion, discusses with the reunion chairs if the meeting will include a memorial service.
-If so, assigns a classmate to coordinate it. - Ensures that a final class officer slate is brought to the Alumnae Association before leaving campus on reunion weekend. - Post-Reunion Responsibilities - As outgoing president, sends out a post-reunion letter.
-This letter is optional, though recommended.
-The outgoing president may wish to collaborate with the newly elected president on the letter.
+At your 45th reunion include on your agenda a discussion about the connection class chair position. - Prior to Reunion, discusses with the reunion chairs if the meeting will include a memorial service.
+If so, assigns a classmate to coordinate it. - Ensures that a final class officer slate is brought to the Alumnae Association before leaving campus on reunion weekend.